YIVO Bruce and Francesca Cernia Slovin Online Museum

 The first exhibition, Beba Epstein: The Extraordinary Life of an Ordinary Girl uses interactive storytelling to contextualize hundreds of artifacts from the YIVO archives, taking the user on a journey of discovery.
 It is based on the life of a young girl named Beba Epstein, born in Vilna, Poland (now Vilnius, Lithuania), in 1922, whose autobiography was discovered in 2017.
 You will discover that despite her exceptional fate, Beba is not so different from any other young teenager today.

 The storyline of the exhibition is divided into chapters, and each chapter focuses on a specific topic.
 You can follow the whole story from beginning to end or explore individual chapters - all chapters are full stories in themselves.
+All of them are accessible through the table of contents.
 Each chapter contains several levels of information that enable you to explore the content in greater depth:

 - Level 1: Beba's story, is the main content of each chapter;

 - Level 2: context boxes which offer further information about the historical context of the time

 - Level 3: artifacts (documents, videos, photographs, objects, scholar texts) that expand the main topic of each chapter

 - Level 4: links to YIVO resources including the YIVO Encyclopedia, online classes, and recordings of lectures appear throughout the chapters, allowing you to learn about an issue in greater depth.

 You can explore the content of the exhibition at your own pace.